-The Member Satisfaction Survey is completed by the national Optum Customer Insights Team.
-During Q1, 2019, they reported that there was a technical issue with the way the sample for Optum Idaho was loaded which resulted in Optum Idaho members not loading properly.
-Because of this, there were only 3 completed surveys among members during Q1making reliable data unavailable for Q1, 2019.
-The issue has been resolved.
-The results included in this report remains the same as what was reported in the Q2, 2019 report.
+^{}The Member Satisfaction Survey is completed by the national Optum Customer Insights Team.
+During Q2, 2019, they reported that there was a technical issue with the way the sample for Optum Idaho was loaded which resulted in Optum Idaho members not loading properly.
+Because of this, there were only 3 completed surveys among members during Q2 making reliable data unavailable for Q2, 2019.